diegommir/ner_challenge/README.md

     - This is the easiest category to select and to predict, since it is the best defined one.
 - For the "non-english" category, the criteria is to use a database of english words found at https://github.com/dwyl/english-words.
-    - I have chosen to use the "words_alpha" version, which have only word with letters.
-So no numbers or symbols.
+    - I have chosen to use the "words_alpha" version, which have only words with letters.
+So no numbers nor symbols.
     - This will potentially ignore some common abbreviation, contraptions and acronyms.
-- For the "unusual" category, the criteria is to identify the non-English word, and test if it has a capital first letter (camel/title case), this way inferring the proper names.
+- For the "unusual" category, the criteria is to identify a non-English word and then test if it has a capital first letter (camel/title case), this way inferring a proper name.

 ### Limitations
 This approach has many limitations on real world applications and serve as a proof of concept only.
 In a real world scenario would be preferred to choose the training dataset with the supervision of someone from the business area.
-This is even going to make difficult for the model to abstract the idea behind the categories, especially the "non-english" and the "unusual" ones.
+This is potentially going to make difficult for the model to abstract the idea behind the categories, especially the "non-english" and the "unusual" ones.

 ## Samples
 For the "numbers" category as few as one hundred samples were sufficient to get a good result.
 As expected, I got 90%+ accuracy and F1 score easily and with few adjustments to parameters.

 But for the other two categories I had to use more samples and had to try many different adjustments to get good training results.
-At the end I've used two hundred to improve the results and reach accuracy levels higher than 80%, 85%.
+At the end I've used two hundred samples to improve the results and to reach accuracy levels higher than 80%, 85%.

-Probably using even more samples and addressing some of the topics discussed within Limitations, would make the model perform even better reaching scores above 90%, 95%.
+Probably using even more samples and by addressing some of the topics discussed within Limitations, it would make the model perform even better reaching scores above 90%, 95%.

 ## Hyper Parameters